Zeeeepa/xyops/docs/workflows.md

 When should you use an Event vs a Job Node:

 - **Event node**: References a pre‑created event.
 Use this when you want reusable configuration: plugin params, targets, algo, actions, limits, and optional user fields.
 The node can override targets, algo, tags, and user params per use.
 - **Job node**: Ad‑hoc job without an event.
 You pick the plugin and fill plugin parameters right in the workflow editor (e.g. write inline shell script with the Shell plugin).
-This is faster for one‑offs or when you don’t want a separate event.
+This is faster for one‑offs or when you don't want a separate event.

 ## Sub‑Workflows